 No. The screenplay for Contagion was written by American screenwriter Scott Z. Burns.

-Day 135 and life is returning to normal.
-Dr Cheever is given two doses of the vaccine one for himself and one for his wife Aubrey (Sanaa Lathan).
+Day 135 and life is returning very slowly to normal.
+Dr Cheever is given two doses of the vaccine, one for himself and one for his wife Aubrey (Sanaa Lathan).
 He administers Aubrey's dose but gives his own dose to Roger's son Anthony (Joshua Seiden), who would have had to wait for another seven months until his number came up in the lottery.
-After making bail, Krumwiede is back on the street taking photos of the long line outside the MEV-1 Vaccination Center to post on his blog.
-Dr. Hextall (Jennifer Ehle) places the remaining samples of MEV-1 in cryogenic storage along with samples of the SARS (Severe Acute Respiratory Syndrome) and H1N1 (swine flu) viruses.
-While Jory (Anna Jacoby-Heron) dresses for her makeshift prom night to be held in their living room (since she has not yet received her vaccine), Mitch (Matt Damon) finds the camera on which Beth (Gwyneth Paltrow) took pictures of herself with the Hong Kong chef who prepared her dinner the night she was infected.
+After making bail, Krumwiede is back on the street street, taking photos of the long line outside the MEV-1 Vaccination Center to post on his blog.
+Dr. Hextall (Jennifer Ehle) places the remaining samples of MEV-1 in cryogenic storage along with samples of SARS (Severe Acute Respiratory Syndrome) and H1N1 (swine flu).
+While Jory (Anna Jacoby-Heron) dresses for her makeshift prom night to be held in their living room, as she has not yet received her vaccine, Mitch (Matt Damon) finds the digital camera on which Beth (Gwyneth Paltrow) took photographs of herself and the Hong Kong chef who prepared her dinner on the night that she was infected.
 Tears roll down his eyes as Jory opens the door to Andrew (Brian J. O'Donnell), who can finally be near her now that he's received his vaccine.
 The final scene is a flashback showing how the virus was first transmitted.
 An AIMM Alderson bulldozer knocks down a palm tree, sending a group of bats into the air.
 One bat takes a bite of a banana, dropping a bit of it into a pig pen.
-The infected banana is eaten by a piglet who is then delivered to the Hong Kong chef who prepares it for cooking.
+The infected banana is eaten by a piglet who is then delivered to the Hong Kong chef who prepares it for dinner.
 The chef is called out to take a picture with Beth, so he wipes his infected hands on his apron and goes out to shake hands with her.
-A title card announces that this is what happened on Day 1.
+A title card announces that this is Day 1.